Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/patches_in_git/index.md

 How to maintain dwm configuration and customization in git
 ==========================================================
-Since suckless.org has migrated to git, customizations can now be be managed directly in git as an alternative to the [patch queue in Mercurial tutorial](//dwm.suckless.org/customisation/patch_queue).
+Customizations can be managed directly in git.

 The concept
 -----------